 - (1) Member of the Audit Committee. - (2) Appointed President and Chief Executive Officer on September 15, 2006.
-Member of the Compensation Committee. - (3) Member of the Nominating Committee. - (4) Terminated as President and Chief Executive Officer on September 15, 2006.
+Member of the Compensation Committee.
+In addition, on November 15, 2006, following the resignation of Michael Centron as our Vice President and Chief Financial Officer, Dr. Hausman has assumed the role of chief financial and accounting officer on an interim basis. - (3) Member of the Nominating Committee. - (4) Terminated as President and Chief Executive Officer on September 15, 2006.